 Television Geography: While the show makes some effort to refer to real parts of the Lower Mainland, there's no good reason for an oil truck being driven around Stanley Park.
 Considering how narrow the roads are there, it's about the most impractical thing to do.
 Also, sharp-eyed people will notice parts of the GVRD stand in for other parts of the GVRD.

 Temporal Mutability/Stable Time Loop/Rubber-Band History/You Already Changed The Past: According to series creator Simon Barry, Continuum has a consistent model for temporal mechanics that blends different conceptual models of time travel and will gradually be revealed as the plot develops.
 Thus far, it's clear time is mutable to some extent yet there are also numerous stable time loops in play.
 Future!Alec has detailed knowledge of the series as it's progressed thus far (it's not clear just how precise it is, but certainly enough to set events to his liking), yet Kiera has directly altered events in the timeline, namely in stopping a murderer who had not only avoided capture in her time but had successfully killed many more victims.
-Series 3 eventually reveals that a big enough change will create an alternate timeline, but otherwise the timeline is consistent.
+Season 3 eventually reveals that a big enough change will create an alternate timeline, but otherwise the timeline is consistent.